-- Targeted marketing: STRABAG uses both the masculine and feminine forms in its texts and job announcements in order to target female students and graduates and so secure a higher percentage of female applicants especially from the technical universities.
-Student surveys testify to the effectiveness of these measures and that women with a technical education in particular rank STRABAG high up in the list of attractive employers.
-According to the Universum Student Survey for 2020 STRABAG ranked in 6th place (2019: 5th) among women and 14th (2019: 15th) among men studying in the engineering and IT fields in Austria.
+- Targeted marketing: STRABAG consistently uses gender-appropriate wording in its texts and job announcements in order to target female students and graduates and so secure a higher percentage of female applicants especially from the technical universities.
+Student surveys testify to the effectiveness of these measures and that women with a technical education rank STRABAG high up in the list of attractive employers.
+According to the Universum Student Survey for 2021, STRABAG ranked in 7th place (2020: 6th place) among women and 15th (2020: 14th) among men studying in the engineering and IT fields in Austria.
 Some of our activities target potential female employees even earlier on, namely at school age: Several of the group's organisational units in Germany and Austria regularly organise events on "Töchtertag" ("Take Your Daughter to Work Day") or Girls' Day. - Compatibility of career and family: Especially with regard to high potentials and top performers, STRABAG is in competition with other construction companies for workers that are flexible and as mobile as possible.
 But if you want flexibility, you have to offer flexibility.
 STRABAG is therefore increasing its attractiveness as an employer through a better compatibility of family and career.
 Employees who are sent abroad, for example, have the possibility of taking their families with them.
 In 2014, a set of guidelines and a process were developed for parental leave, part-time work for parents and return management.
 The corresponding pilot project to put this family-friendly idea into practice was launched in Austria in 2015 and in Germany in 2016 before being rolled out across the corporate group and established in regular operations in 2020.
 Another way to promote the compatibility of career and family is mobile working (working from home).
-A framework in this regard was defined in a group directive in 2018.
-In 2020, this directive was revised and the framework was made more flexible. - Career opportunities: There are no salary differences in the company between men and women who perform comparable work and have the same level of education.
+A framework in this regard, defined in a group directive in 2018, was revised and made more flexible in 2020.

+• Career opportunities: There are no salary differences in the company between men and women who perform comparable work and have the same level of education.
 Based on the results of internal surveys, workshops and analyses, STRABAG is also working towards adequately considering women in promotion and further education by specifically focusing on qualifications and using gender-neutral job descriptions.
 Attention is therefore given to the adequate representation of women within the management of high potentials and in the mentoring programme that was established in 2018.
 Moreover, the results of all measures in this regard are constantly being evaluated.
 When it comes to developing management employees, STRABAG SE sees joint measures for men and women as the most promising way.
-In addition to the events organised for members of the high-potential management pool, which is already around 25 % female, the group supports its female employees especially in their career planning and in further education.
-The group academy, for example, also offers seminars designed especially for women.
+In addition to the events organised for members of the high-potential management pool, which is already around 24 % female, the group supports its female employees especially in their career planning and in further education The group academy, for example, also offers seminars designed especially for women.
 Among the trade-specific training offers for all employees, those on technology and IT registered an above-average participation by women.
 Coaching also plays an important role, with women in management positions being able to choose between personal coaching and mentoring as well as so-called eBusiness coaching in order to explore career prospects.
 As networking helps boost career opportunities, an internal STRABAG site offers female employees the opportunity to network with each other.
-In 2020, the site was migrated to a new technological platform.
-Almost without exception, all members accepted the invitation to accompany the move, so that by the end of the year there were already 330 people communicating with each other on the new platform (2019: 301).
+By the end of 2021, 518 people had communicated with each other on the new platform (2020: 330).